Supranta/DPS_mass_mapping/denoising_diffusion_pytorch/DPS_WL.md

 	git clone git@github.com:Supranta/DPS_mass_mapping.git
 ```
 to download the git repository.
-- Download the training data into your computer.
-The training data for the Columbia lensing simulations used in our [paper](https://arxiv.org/pdf/2502.04158) can be found [here](https://drive.google.com/file/d/10NFlppmLl3U8V6S-B-kGlMVx6KeBwROU/view?usp=sharing).

 ### Create a conda environment for the diffusion code
 - Create a conda environment for running the code.
 I have included an environment file [here](https://github.com/Supranta/DPS_mass_mapping/blob/main/denoising_diffusion_pytorch/diffusion_environment.yml).
 Install this environment using the command,